apache/cloudstack-documentation/source/installguide/hypervisor/kvm.rst

 Network Example for Advanced Networks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the Advanced networking mode is most common to have (at least) two physical interfaces.
+In the Advanced networking mode is most common to have (at least) two physical interfaces per hypervior-host.
+We will use the interface eth0 linked to the bridge 'cloudbr0' using the untagged (native) VLAN for hypervisor management.
-In this example we will again have the hypervisor management interface on cloudbr0 on the untagged (native) VLAN.
-But now we will have a bridge on top of our additional interface (eth1) for public and guest traffic with no VLANs applied by us - CloudStack will add the VLANs as required.
+Additionally we configure the second interface for usage with the bridge 'cloudbr1' for public and guest traffic.
+This time there are no VLANs applied by us - CloudStack will add the VLANs as required during actual use.

 We again give the Hypervisor the IP-Address 192.168.42.11/24 with the gateway 192.168.42.1